elisatofanelli/quant-methods-in-investment-management/README.md

 # Exploring Factor Prediction Outcomes: A Two-Stage Machine Learning Approach

 ## Project Overview
-This project implements a dynamic investment strategy based on a **Two-Stage Machine Learning Framework**.
-The objective is to generate excess returns by systematically rotating between equity style factors (**Value, Growth, Momentum, Low Volatility, Quality**) based on the predicted market environment.
+This project implements a dynamic investment strategy based on a Two-Stage Machine Learning Framework.
+The objective is to generate excess returns by systematically rotating between equity style factors (Value, Growth, Momentum, Low Volatility, Quality) based on the predicted market environment.

 Instead of a static allocation, our model adapts to changing economic conditions by:
 1.  **Identifying the Market Regime**